|

 Stink Secretion

-- The Bronze Orange Bugs produce stink secretion.
+- The Bronze Orange Bugs are famous in producing stink secretion.
 We took high caution

 when we were taking these pictures.
 We moved slowly and dared not came too close.
 Even

-so, after taking a few pictures, I sensed the strong stinky smell and found
+so, after taking a few pictures, We sensed the strong stinky smell and found

-that there was the brown markings on my hand.
+that there were the brown markings on our hands and cloths.
 There were adults and

-nymphs bugs on the plant.
-I did not know when or which bug did it.
+nymphs bugs on the plants.
+We did not know when or which bugs did it.
 The smell

 -